sieber-lab/AIbiotics/README.md

 - `data` contains all structures/files that were used for transfer learning.

 - `ranking` contains all scripts/files/structures that where computationally analyzed.

+- `sar` contains all scripts/files/structures for SAR that where computationally analyzed.